Books are tools, not just static storage for information. Those great needlepoint stitches aren’t worth much if you can’t use them.

 Small Stitch Sampler Resources

-I have a couple of small stitch samplers on the drawing board.
-They each include dozens of stitches that cover 1 or 2 threads.
+I have four small stitch samplers available, now in one combined book (buy it below for $39).
+They each include dozens of stitches for small spaces.
 The projects are simple, easy enough for beginners, and will increase your arsenal of stitches greatly.

 The projects can be stitched on any mesh in any thread or color you like, so they really become a personal project.